dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-dotnet-from-javascript.md

 A helper class can invoke a .NET instance method as an <xref:System.Action>.
 Helper classes are useful in the following scenarios:

 * When several components of the same type are rendered on the same page.
-* In Blazor Server apps with multiple users concurrently using the same component.
+* In server-side apps with multiple users concurrently using the same component.

 In the following example: